-- Achieve MCLs for VOCs in the Upper Glacial aquifer by 2030. - Achieve MCLs for VOCs in the Magothy aquifer by 2065. - Achieve MCLs for Sr-90 at the BGRR in the Upper Glacial aquifer by 2070. - Achieve MCLs for Sr-90 at the Chemical Holes in the Upper Glacial aquifer by 2040.
-During 2018, BNL continued to make significant progress in restoring groundwater quality.
-Figure 7-4 shows the locations of nine groundwater treatment systems currently in operation.
+During 2019, BNL continued to make significant progress in restoring groundwater quality.
+Figure 7-4 shows the locations of eight groundwater treatment systems currently in operation.
 Table 7-1 provides a summary of the amounts of VOCs and Sr-90 removed from the aquifer since the start of active remediation in December 1996.
-During 2018, approximately 62 pounds of VOCs and 0.6 mCi of Sr-90 were removed from the groundwater, and nearly 820 million gallons of treated groundwater were returned to the aquifer.
+During 2019, approximately 61 pounds of VOCs and 0.8 mCi of Sr-90 were removed from the groundwater and nearly 820 million gallons of treated groundwater were returned to the aquifer.
+To date, 7,650 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in several on- and off-site areas.
+Furthermore, two of the treatment systems have removed approximately 34 mCi of Sr-90.

-Figure 7-4.
-Locations of BNL Groundwater Remediation Systems.